Emilinya/TopologyOptimizer/README.md

     - length: `float`
     - rate: `float`

-    Description: Defines the boundry conditions on the velocity field.
+    Description: Defines the boundary conditions on the velocity field.
 Each flow describes a parabolic flow pattern.
 A positive rate indicates flow into the domain, and a negative flow pattern indicates flow out of the domain.
 7. max_region \
     Allowed values:
     - center: `(float, float)`
     - size: `(float, float)`

     Description: The region where you want to maximize flow.
 Mandatory for the "maximize_flow" objective, does nothing for the "minimize_power" objective.
-The desired flow direction is currently hardcoded to (-1, 0).
+The desired flow direction is currently hard coded to (-1, 0).
 6. no_slip (optional) \
-    Allowed values: "left", "right", "top", or "bottom" \
+    Allowed values: List containing values of "left", "right", "top", or "bottom" \
     Description: The sides where there is no flow (velocity is 0).
 Defaults to all sides with no defined flow.
 7. zero_pressure (optional) \
-    Allowed values: "left", "right", "top", or "bottom" \
+    Allowed values: List containing values of "left", "right", "top", or "bottom" \
     Description: The sides where there is no pressure.
 If not set, pressure is 0 at (0, 0).

 ## Running Tests